matteo-rizzo/manually-verified-reentrancy-dataset/test_environment/README.md

   - Renamed so every contract has a unique, identifiable name.
   - Adapted to be compliant with the local interfaces in `contracts/interfaces` where required.
   - Supplemented with attacker contracts placed under `contracts/attackers` (see `contracts/attackers/`).
 - Test and helper scripts are located in the `scripts/` folder.
-The scripts mirror the dataset folder structure so they can run the same checks across `single-function`, `cross-function`, and `cross-contract` groups.
+The scripts mirror the major categories of the `dataset/handcrafted/0_8` folder structure so they can run the same checks across `single-function`, `cross-function`, and `cross-contract` groups.
 The main orchestrator script is `scripts/main.ts` which runs the whole suite.

 Purpose